oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/the-rest-api.md

 #### Sample operator REST client script

 Here is a small, sample BASH script that may help to prepare the necessary token, certificates, and such, to call the operator's REST services.
-Please read the important caveats above before using this script:
+Please read the preceding important caveats before using this script:

 ```bash
 #!/bin/bash